Gaulton-Lab/atm-deficient-pdac/README.md

 This repository contains notebooks designed to run several QC metrics on the mouse PDAC data.
 There are 3 notebooks: merging and doublet removal, findMarkers and fGSEA, and CellChat.

+This project contains two libraries consisting of two samples each.
+There are two genotypes: AKPC and KPC.
 The samples were first processed through the multiome pipeline (created by Hannah Mummey) that includes three pipelines: R Script #1, Python Script, and R Script #2.

 ## Required Dependencies